 For the past 30 years a gravelless drainfield has been widely used with the chamber septic system.
 The development and use of these polystyrene materials that allow for systems that work well in areas that have high water tables.
 These systems are also great for dwellings where the volume varies greatly through out the year, such as a vacation home.
 The water flows through the chambers or tubes then come into contact with the soil.

 In principal, this unit is just like the chamber system except for volume.
 The main difference is a holding tank or dose tank that is needed to manage the flow of water.
 There is no mound needed and this system can work in a relatively small area.
 The main disadvantage is the increase in additional components along with electricity and maintenance is needed.

 Aerobic Treatment Unit

-These are small treatment plants that are installed right on your property.
+These are small treatment plants, aerobic treatment unit (ATU) that are installed right on your property.
 Using oxygen supplied to the tank, the biological breakdown starts in the tank using baffles, air pump and filter.
 These units are great for small lots, high water tables as well as sensitive water close to the property.
 These treat the water before its introduced to the drainfield.

 Mound Septic Systems

 We wrote on these mound septic systems before, and they work like they sound.
 When ground is shallow, or water table is high, this system might be needed.
 You are creating a mound then pumping the water to the top of the mound in order for it to be filtered.
 You can kind of think about it as a vertical drainfield.